-The Appellant has service connection No. M1009938 and it is alleged that the Appellant has been indulging in theft of energy.
-The Appellant claimed that she received a provisional assessment notice dt.15.10.2012 from ADE/OP/Charminar based on an inspection report of ADE/DPE/Hyderabad South dt.21.09.2012 for Rs 8,940/- stated to be the revenue loss sustained by the Licensee.
-The meter got tested on 10.10.2012 and it was found that the seal bits were tampered with and the incoming and outgoing terminals inside the meter were removed from CT and a thin copper wire(foreign material) was connected through CT coil and the Appellant thus had indulged in theft of energy intentionally and therefore, a theft case under section 135 of Electricity Act 2003 was booked.
+The Appellant has service connection No. M2005682.
+It is alleged that the Appellant has been indulging in theft of energy.
+The Appellant claimed that she received a provisional assessment notice dt.17.10.2012 from ADE/OP/Charminar based on an inspection report of ADE/DPE/Hyderabad South dt.21.09.2012 for Rs 12,603/- stated to the revenue loss sustained by the Licensee.
+The meter got tested on 10.10.2012 and it was found that the seal bits were tampered with and the incoming and outgoing terminals inside the meter were made direct with black colored wire.
+The Appellant thus had indulged in theft of energy intentionally and therefore, a theft case under section 135 of Electricity Act 2003 was booked.

-2. The Appellant claimed that the Respondents have included the theft case amount in February,2016 bill after lapse of more than two years, which is against the provisions of Section 56(2) of the Electricity Act 2003 and sought the assessed amount to be set aside with a direction given to the Licensee not to disconnect the supply, on receipt of payment of Rs 924/-, the bill for month of February,2016.

-3. Before the CGRF, ADE/O/Charminar, the 2nd Respondent through letter dt.31.3.2016 reported that the ADE/DPE had inspected the service of the Appellant on 21.09.2012 and found the seals of the energy meter tampered with.
-He stated that the meter was tested in the MRT lab on 10.10.2012 in the presence of the representative of the Appellant which disclosed that (i) the condition of the seal bits were tampered with (ii) and the incoming and outgoing terminals inside the meter were removed from CT coil and a thin copper wire(foreign material) was connected through CT coil.
+- 2. The Appellant claimed that the Respondents have included the theft case amount in February,2016 bill after lapse of more than two years, which is against the provisions of Section 56(2) of the Electricity Act 2003 and sought the assessed amount to be set aside and a direction be given to the Licensee not to disconnect the supply on receipt of payment of Rs 108/-, the bill for month of February,2016. - 3.
+Before the CGRF, ADE/O/Charminar, the 2nd Respondent through letter dt.31.3.2016 reported that the ADE/DPE had inspected the service of the Appellant on 21.09.2012 and found the seals of the energy meter tampered with.
+He stated that the meter was tested in the MRT lab on 10.10.2012 in the presence of the representative of the Appellant which disclosed that (i) the condition of the seal bits were tampered with and (ii) and the incoming and outgoing terminals inside the meter were made direct with black colored wire.
 Thus it was determined that the Appellant indulged in theft of energy intentionally causing revenue loss to the DISCOM.
-The loss was provisionally assessed at Rs 8,940/-.
-Based on this report, ADE/O/Charminar, the Respondent No.2 issued a provisional assessment letter dt.15.10.2012 to the Appellant.
-The Appellant paid an amount of Rs 4645/-, leaving the rest of the assessed amount unpaid.

-4. Before the CGRF on behalf of the Appellant, it is claimed that any claim relating to the present case could be claimed in the bill only before 17.10.2014 as per Section 56(2) of the Electricity Act 2003 and therefore, the cause of action which arose on 21.09.2012 and the claim of Rs 8,940/- in the bill of 2016 is not permissible and should be withdrawn.
-On behalf of the Respondents, the allegation of the Appellant is denied in support of the assessed amount.

-5. The CGRF, after hearing and on consideration of the material on record, disposed of the Appeal in the following words:
+The loss was provisionally assessed at Rs 12,603/-.
+Based on this report, ADE/O/Charminar, the Respondent No.2 issued a provisional assessment letter dt.17.10.2012 to the Appellant.
+The Appellant paid an amount of Rs 6477/-, leaving the rest of the assessed amount unpaid. - 4.
+Before the CGRF on behalf of the Appellant, it is claimed that any claim relating to the present case could be claimed in the bill only before 17.10.2014 as per Section 56(2) of the Electricity Act 2003 and therefore, the cause of action which arose on 21.09.2012 and the claim of Rs 12,603/- in the bill of 2016 is not permissible and should be withdrawn.
+On behalf of the Respondents, the allegation of the Appellant is denied in support of the assessed amount. - 5.
+The CGRF, after hearing and on consideration of the material on record, disposed of the Appeal in the following words: - "Date of inspection of premises is 21.09.2012 and provisional assessment notice was issued on 17.10.2012 and hence the applicability of section 56(2) of Electricity Act,2003 does not arise.